 Can I apply before I have my bachelor’s degree?

-You can apply prior to completing your bachelor’s degree, but your graduation date must be no later than May 31, 2015 if you are applying for the upcoming 2014-2015 application cycle.
-The anticipated start date of the founding class is Monday, June 1, 2015.
+You can apply prior to completing your bachelor’s degree, but your graduation date must be no later than May 31, 2023 if you are applying for the Class of 2025.
 You can’t begin HPU’s PA program without first completing a bachelor’s degree, and there are no exceptions.